 Students and parents are provided a report card every nine weeks.
 Interim progress reports and report cards will be posted online for parents to review.
 Please familiarize yourself with our school calendar and our marking periods.
-Students who are enrolled in virtual classes will also receive regular progress reports and report cards that will reflect their progress in their courses as of the end of each respective marking period.

 For students receiving special education services, progress is reported in the same manner as all students.
 The student's ARD committee will conduct at least one formal annual review each year to evaluate overall progress.